taypexx/chart_manager/README.md

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/f65a8e18-3ca5-4577-9f63-40dcaae509f4)

-If you need some help with charting, then you can find some [docs](https://github.com/taypexx/chart_manager/tree/main/assets) in the Help tab.
+If you need some help with charting you can find some [docs](https://github.com/taypexx/chart_manager/tree/main/assets) in the Help tab.

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/eadd5b70-8df7-4216-b374-d650b4f6c73b)

 ## Saving

-After you are done with your chart you can either pack it into MDM file (it will be saved in chart folder) or do the same but save it to Muse Dash Custom_Albums folder.
+After you are done with your chart you can either pack it into MDM file (it will be saved in chart folder) or do the same but save it to the Muse Dash Custom_Albums folder.
-If you haven't packed the chart and you want to save it to custom albums folder program will ask you to do it.
+If you haven't packed the chart yet and you want to save it to custom albums folder the program will ask you to do it.

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/ff3bff43-7f79-456b-ab3f-b5ed716911ef)

 ## Custom Background

-If you want to change background image of the program you can replace [bg.png](https://github.com/taypexx/chart_manager/blob/main/assets/bg.png) with your own image.
-Also works for other image and icon files.
+If you want to change the background image of the program you can replace [bg.png](https://github.com/taypexx/chart_manager/blob/main/assets/bg.png) with your own image.
+Also works for other images and icon files.

 ## Download